• Skip to primary navigation

 • Completely cool the mixture and store in the fridge for up to 1 month.

-Here are a few more Andhra recipes that you can try:
+Here are a few more Andhra recipes that you might like:

 Undrallu & Allam Pachadi